Members-only podcast episode

 In a long and wide-ranging conversation, Kocku reflects on a number of important themes for anyone studying western esotericism (or even wondering what it might mean, or whether it ever existed as an ‘historical object’ in the first place), including the secret and the hidden, the mainstream and the marginalised, discourse and the sociology of knowledge, and the problem of self-marginalisation for scholars who define themselves or find themselves defined in terms of ‘rejected knowledge’.

-This interview is a great addition to the methodological introduction to the podcast as whole, raising important questions about western esotericism as an object of study and as a contemporary ‘order of knowledge’
+This interview is a great addition to the methodological introduction to the podcast as a whole, raising important questions about western esotericism as an object of study and as a contemporary ‘order of knowledge’

 Kocku von Stuckrad has been very active in the field of Religious Studies for decades; rather than trying to list his many publications and the organisations he is/has been a part of, we’ll direct you to his website.
 Counterpoint: Navigating Knowledge, a new project organised by Kocku and Whitney A. Bauman, hosts a many events, discussions, and postings of interest to scholars of western esotericism, especially as our work overlaps with the current ecological situation we find ourselves in.